1996 Madrid Taxi Aéreo Learjet 25 crash: Takeoff and cruise

-The flight departed from Brasília International Airport (BSB) on March 2, 1996, at 21:58 (BRT).
-On board were the two crew members, seven passengers, full fuel, and some band luggage, which did not significantly affect the aircraft’s aerodynamics.
+The flight departed from Brasília International Airport (BSB) on 2 March 1996, at 21:58 BRT (00:58 UTC) after Mamonas Assassinas concluded their show at Estádio Nacional Mané Garrincha and were returning home to their hometown of Guarulhos to be with their families.
+They were scheduled to leave for Portugal the next day to start their first international tour.
+On board, there were two crew members and seven passengers including the aforementioned band themselves, with a full fuel, and some band luggage, which did not significantly affect the aircraft's aerodynamics.

 Most of the flight proceeded smoothly, with reasonably favorable weather conditions until the approach to Guarulhos.
 At that point, the ceiling was 1,800 feet (548.64 meters), with a visibility of ten kilometers, complicating the runway approach.
-The Serra da Cantareira’s low population density and minimal lighting further hindered a nighttime approach.
+The Serra da Cantareira's low population density and minimal lighting further hindered a nighttime approach.